Generating Drill Down Application Landscapes

 You can also use a color stylesheet and corporate branding with logs to create a very effective visual.

-You can also add a rule to the view stating that shapes need to get color if an attribute has a certain value.
-For instance, color all the application red that has the contract missing.
+You can also add a rule to the view stating that shapes need to get a color if an attribute has a certain value.
+For instance, color all the applications red that are missing the contract.

 The last thing now is to publish the visualizations by clicking on the blue share button in the Visual Designer, so the visualizations are visible in the Viewer.

 You are ready to mail the link to a stakeholder.
-The next screenshot shows how the stakeholder can browse and view your application landscape on his mobile device.
+The next screenshot illustrates how stakeholders can browse and view your application landscape on their mobile device.

 Below is a live example of a generated and tuned application landscape: